The Engineering Approach to Dating

 • Confidence and composure — Some people are naturally confident and composed, but for most people, this is something that comes with practice.
 Don’t get in your head and worry about how others think of you — Focus on the present moment.
 Project and use your strengths.
 Embrace who you are, whether you’re awkward, quirky, unique, or whatever — Own your character.
 Confidence may be one of the most attractive traits in dating, but it is not all.
 Do not become overconfident or cocky.
 True confidence comes with composure.
 Composure is about staying true to yourself and owning yourself.
 It’s about understanding yourself and showcasing your strengths.
 You know your value and can demonstrate that value.
 It is okay to tell a story in a slightly different manner to fit the narrative, but do not bulls*** or lie or try to be something you’re not.
 Make sure whatever you say is in sync with what you truly believe in.
 It’s easy to smell bulls***.
 Lastly, composure comes with having steady body language and speech, which I will detail below.

-• Understanding human psychology — You need to have a basic understanding of human behaviours and social awareness.
-Analyze people’s emotions and behaviours and have a rough idea of their personality type, then look at their strengths and weaknesses.
-Then, adjust your behaviour to appeal to their personality traits and preferences.
+• Understanding human psychology — You need to have a basic understanding of human behaviors and social awareness.
+Analyze people’s emotions and behaviors and have a rough idea of their personality type, then look at their strengths and weaknesses.
+Then, adjust your behavior to appeal to their personality traits and preferences.
 For example, some people prefer their partners to be more forward/direct, but others like their partners to be more laid back.
 Some people are more serious but others are more fun-loving.
 Be able to read the room and read people’s emotions.
 Know when to enter or walk away from situations.
 Finally, you also need to adjust your strategy for different people and different situations.
 It takes a lot of practice.
 At a deeper level, some cultures encourage and value certain personality traits, so research this as you choose your initial target audience.

 • Verbal communication — Basically, knowing what to say and what not to say in different situations.
 Think before you speak.
 Oftentimes, it’s better to not talk too much and just listen to your audience.
 Don’t always try to dominate a conversation, you will look cocky or insecure.
 Try to make your audience the center of attention.
 Be interested in them — ask them lots of questions, talk about things you have in common, and give detailed and thoughtful compliments.
 Stay engaged with your audience, by that I mean do not give one-word answers to their questions, and make your answers open-ended to keep the conversation going.
 Also, speak slowly and don’t look like you’re trying to pour everything out at once.
 More importantly, learn how to tell a good story.
 The same story, when told in a different manner, can yield vastly different impressions.
 If you are unsure how, go watch some standup comedy.
 Learn how to crack a good joke.
 Finally, be a little mysterious.
 Don’t spill out everything about yourself when talking to people, you may end up attracting the wrong type of person or come off as insecure or self-centered.